GuilhermeMonteiroPeixoto/Computational-Physics-using-Fortran/README.md

 # Computational Physics using Fortran

+The purpose of this repository is to introduce methods of numerical simulation of deterministic and random processes.

 ![screenshot](FBeN.png)

-The purpose of this repository is to introduce methods of numerical simulation of deterministic and random processes.
+## Projects

 * Numerical Simulation in Deterministic Systems (Chaos)
 * Numerical simulations in stochastic systems